 Entries in bottles not meeting these requirements will be disqualified.

-- Mead entries must be in bottles that hold a minimum of 10 ounces in volume.
+- Mead entries must be in bottles that hold a minimum of 10 ounces and up to 22 ounces in volume.
 Bottles may be of any size and color, and must be free of ink, paint, or paper labeling other than competition entry labels.
 Obliterate any lettering or graphics on the cap with a permanent black marker.
 Corked bottles, odd-shaped bottles, and bottles with raised lettering are acceptable.

 2. How many bottles do I need?